 Is a Sea Kayak Classed as a Personal Watercraft?

 Just because a sea kayak is used on the ocean doesn’t mean it isn’t a personal watercraft.
-The same rules apply no matter the type of kayak you are paddling, whether it’s a fishing kayak, a white water kayak, an inflatable or a tandem.
+The same rules apply no matter the type of kayak you are paddling, whether it’s a fishing kayak, a white water kayak, an inflatable, or a tandem; if it is propelled by manpower, it isn’t a PWC.
+If it has a motor, you might be getting into a grey area (particularly if it’s a SOT kayak), so check your state regulations.

 Conclusion

-While there are a fair few regulations to learn about PWCs that involve kayaks this information is there to help keep you safe on the water.
+If we’re using the Coast Guard’s definition of a personal watercraft, then we have to say that no, a kayak is not a PWC.
+But there are still a fair few regulations to learn about PWCs that involve kayaks, and this information is there to help keep you safe on the water.

 Thank you for reading, and if you found the information here helpful then please like, comment, and share.